-The National Indian Health Board1 (NIHB) is submitting analysis and comments to the Centers for Medicare and Medicaid Services (CMS), Department of Health and Human Services (HHS) in response to the request for comments published July 15, 2011 in the Federal Register involving "Standards Related to Reinsurance, Risk Corridors and Risk Adjustment" (CMS-9983-P or Proposed Rule).
+The TTAG is submitting these comments to the Centers for Medicare and Medicaid Services, Department of Health and Human Services (HHS) in response to the request for comments published July 15, 2011 in the Federal Register involving "Standards Related to Reinsurance, Risk Corridors and Risk Adjustment" (CMS-9975-P or Proposed Rule).
 We appreciate the opportunity to comment on this Proposed Rule.
+The analysis and comments offered here are presented in the general order of the sections in the Proposed Rule.